 - Reptiles: Spectacled cobra, Indian rock python, vipers, rat snake, Indian chameleons etc are few of the popular reptile varieties in Bandipur Tiger Reserve.

-- Butterflies: There are around a 100 butterfly species in this reserve.
+- Butterflies: There are around 100 butterfly species in this reserve.
 Some of these beautiful varieties are crimson rose, mottled emigrant, spotless grass yellow, orange bush brown, common palmfly, nigger, peacock pansy etc.

 - Flora: Bandipur Reserve area is enriched by various timber tree varieties.
 These include Teak, Sandalwood, Indian kino tree, clumping bamboo, Rosewood etc. Apart from these tall standing residents, the reserve has several shrubs and flowering-fruiting varieties that make Bandipur horizons appear like a painter’s rendition.
 You will find Gooseberry, Kadam, Odina Wodiyar, Flame of the Forest, Indigo Berry, Golden Shower Tree, and many others.

-Safari Details -Bandipur Tiger Reserve
+Safari details Bandipur Tiger Reserve

 Steer clear of anyone offering a night safari at Bandipur.
 They are trying to dupe you and may even land you in jail.
 Official safaris aren’t available beyond 6 PM in Bandipur Tiger Reserve.
-Night safaris aren’t allowed and are, in fact, a legal offense.
+Night safaris aren’t allowed and are, in fact, a legal offence.

 It is an exquisite hill station nearby Bandipur.
 Here you will find lush green paddy fields lapped between majestic Western Ghats Mountains.
 There are many trading centers and wildlife sanctuaries here.